 The problem, of course, is heart attitude.
 In the third chapter of Hebrews, this is illustrated in terms of the attitudes of the children of Israel in the wilderness.
 First, their hearts had become hard hearts through their lack of gratitude, and three times the author warns us to “harden not your hearts” (Hebrews 3:8, 15; 4:7).
 As a result, they soon acquired erring hearts.
 “They do alway err in their heart; and they have not known my ways” (Hebrews 3:10).
 Finally, their hearts were evil hearts, and God would warn us through them.
 “Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God” (Hebrews 3:12).

 An evil heart is defined here, in effect, as an unbelieving heart.
-A heart which refuses to receive and believe the Word of God is a wicked heart, inevitably generating wicked ways and evil doings.
+A heart that refuses to receive and believe the Word of God is a wicked heart, inevitably generating wicked ways and evil doings.
 But Christ will create a new heart for all who will believe on Him and confess Him as God and Savior.
-"That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
-For with the heart man believeth unto righteousness" (Romans 10:9-10).
+“That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
+For with the heart man believeth unto righteousness” (Romans 10:9-10).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.